robindz/VSharp/README.md

 ## VSharpService

 To create a `VSharpService` object, you'll first need to get an `appId` to authorize your requests.
-This `appId` can be found by visiting any VLive profile, opening your web browser's developer tools and searching for `app_id` in the requests sent when loading the VLive profile.
+This `appId` can be found by visiting any VLive channel, opening your web browser's developer tools and searching for `app_id` in the requests sent when loading the VLive channel.
 Copy the `app_id` url parameter from one of the requests that uses it.

 Next up you'll have to decide on a `locale` to use, VSharp will add this `locale` to the requests sent to the VLive API.
 The data the API will respond with might change depending on the value of the `locale` specified.
 For example, titles of certain VLives might change depending on the `locale` used.
 Currently, VSharp supports two values for this parameter: `Locale.EN` and `Locale.KO`, which represent English and Korean respectively.